Sustainability in Council

 The pressures that have been placed on the water cycle due to urbanisation are immense.
 In Kingston this has serious implications for water security, stormwater quality, flooding, groundwater quality, wastewater and poor waterway health.
 Read about Water management or view all Council Strategies and Plans for more information.

 Council has developed an Urban Cooling Strategy which considers how materials and vegetation influence the urban heat island effect.
+The Urban Cooling Strategy was informed by research and modelling for the Kingston area, presented in the Urban Cooling Strategy - Technical background report.
 It builds on important work already undertaken regionally through the development of Living Melbourne.

 The strategy has now been completed and adopted and sets out actions for implementation.